ACS-lessgo/DICE-SIMULATION/README.md

 # DICE-SIMULATION
-Just a dice.
+## Just a dice.
+---
-A simple dice simulation using tkinter requirements - tkinter and immage tK
+A simple dice simulation using tkinter
+---
+requirements
+- tkinter
+- immage tK